siddk/cerebra/README.md

 ## License

-Copyright © 2015 FIXME
+Copyright © 2015 Sidd Karamcheti, Calvin Huang

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the MIT License either version 1.0 or (at your option) any later version.